 “And everyone needs to treat us like we have it, and socially distance ourselves in that manner.
 Because until we have (enough) testing, we don’t know who has this.
 And we’re not sure when they start spreading it.”

-That’s why it’s so critical to avoid crowds, stay at least 6 feet away from others, wash or disinfect your hands, and stop touching your face.
+That’s why it’s so critical to avoid crowds, stay at least 6 feet away from others, wear a mask when you might be in close contact with others, wash or disinfect your hands, and stop touching your face.

 Fever, dry cough and difficulty breathing are hallmarks of coronavirus.

 Symptoms may appear anywhere from 2 days to 2 weeks after exposure, the CDC says.
 But some people get no symptoms at all and can infect others without knowing it.